What we grow at Farewell

 We aim to grow enough potatoes to supply the Orkney market year round using our cold storage facilities to extend the season.

-Potatoes can be supplied in 25kg, 12.5kg and 2kg paper bags but we can also supply 4 or 6 pack bakers or bakers in larger amounts for the catering trade.
+Bakers can be supplied in either 4 or 6 packs or in larger amounts for the catering trade.

 If you require specific varieties and/or size specifications please get in touch as we can supply whatever size fraction suits you best.

-We currently grow several different varieties for ware including Almera, Maris Piper, Sharpes Express, Scapa and Halo.
-These crops are all grown from our own high grade seed crops or bought in from another high grade producer to ensure we keep our high health status.
+We currently grow several different varieties for ware including Almera, Maris Piper, Scapa and Halo.
+These crops are all grown from our own high grade seed crops to ensure we keep our high health status.

 Almera which is naturally lower in carbohydrates than other varieties will soon be available in a branded "Fewer Carbs" bag but this won't be on the market just yet as we need to multiply our seed stocks for another year!